albertoiNET/designpatterns/README.md

   - Builder:
     - Separate the construction of a complex object from its representation so that the same construction process can create different representations.

+  - Object Pool:
+    - Creates a group of objects, that can be reused for boost performance.
+Usually this object are heavily and expensive.
+We can restrict the number of this heavy objects are created, and force the reuse.